GiovanH/fansim-engine/README.md

 **Q:** Can this make hiveswap friendsim style routes too, or just pesterquest routes?

-**A:** While the tool is based around pesterquest, *yes*, you can use hiveswap styles, including the hiveswap characters (using the hiveswap package in fse-extras) and the grype gui
+**A:** While the tool is based around pesterquest, *yes*, you can use hiveswap styles, including the hiveswap characters (using the hiveswap package in fse-extras) and the grype gui.

 **Q:** My folder is called pesterquest-modsuite, but it's supposed to be called friendsim-engine now?

 **A:** This tool used to be called Pesterquest Modsuite, but was renamed.
 Unless you're getting errors when you update, it should be fine to have old legacy directories that use the old name.

+**Q:** Where do I put my music assets?

+**A:** FSE does not add any special requirements for the asset types, so put any assets you need to access (music, pictures, etc) in your mod's `assets` folder.
+For instance, you can have `custom_volumes/xxx/assets/song.mp3` and play it with `play music "{{assets}}/song.mp3"`.
+It's just as valid to do `custom_volumes/xxx/assets/music/song.mp3` and play it with `play music "{{assets}}/music/song.mp3"`; FSE does not place requirements on your assets' organizational structure.

 **Q:** How do I run a python script in a terminal on windows?